 Related articles: When to visit Lisbon? - Activities for a wet day

-Lisbon is close to a stunning coastline of beautiful sandy beaches and dramatic natural scenery, and many of the region's finest beaches are only a short bus or train ride away.
+Lisbon is close to a stunning coastline boasting beautiful sandy beaches and dramatic natural scenery.
+Many of the region's finest beaches are only a short bus or train ride away from central Lisbon.

-Our Opinion: The beaches of the Lisbon region are as just as beautiful as the Algarve, there is no need to travel hundreds of miles to find beautiful beaches.
+Our Opinion: The beaches of the Lisbon region are just as beautiful as the Algarve, so there is no need to travel hundreds of miles to find the best stretches of coast.